openmultiplayer/web/docs/scripting/functions/GetPlayerDialogData.md

 ## Returns

-**true**: The function executed successfully.
+**true** - The function executed successfully.

-**false**: The function failed to execute.
+**false** - The function failed to execute.
 This means the player is not connected or they don't have a dialog open.

 ## Examples